CapitaineJSparrow/emusak-ui/Readme.md

 * Add one or multiple Ryujinx folders (where `Ryujinx.exe` is located) to manage mainline, portable and LDN build if any
 * List your game library
 * Display your local shaders count & emusak shaders count (to download them if you have fewer shaders)
-* UpdateComponent firmware
+* Update firmware
-* UpdateComponent production keys
+* Update production keys
 * Download save for specific game
 * Download shaders for specific game
 * Downloads mods for specific game